zectorpt/easyproxy/README.md

 # Easy Proxy.
 How bypass your company security!

-If you have a VPS you can use it, if not, you can buy one for less than 2eur / month <br><br>
+If you already have a VPS, you can use it.
+If not, you can buy one for less than 2eur / month <br><br>

 On remote server (VPS):<br>
 1 - Disable apache<br>